heikkil/.emacs.d/readme.md

 technique.

     (defun mw-org-agenda-hide-line ()
-      "Delete the line containing point from the agenda.
+      "Hide the line containing point from the agenda.
     This action just affects the agenda buffer and not the source of the data.
-    I.e. the hidden lines appear again at the next request for an agenda.
+    I.e. the lines appear again at the next refresh for an agenda.

     Note: This function has been derived from `org-agenda-drag-line-forward'.